cezaraugusto/vscode-chrome-extension-manifest-json-schema/README.md

 ## Make it very easy to develop cross-browser extensions

-Start building browser extensions that work across all major platforms, with support for TypeScript, WebAssembly, and next-generation JavaScript. [`Learn more ►►►`](https://extension.js.org)
+Start building browser extensions that work across all major platforms, with support for TypeScript, WebAssembly, and next-generation JavaScript. [`Learn more about Extension.js ►►►`](https://extension.js.org)

 ## License